-For more information, please see Proceedings from the Document Academy Aims and Scope page.
+For more information on the content of Proceedings from the Document Academy, please see the Aims and Scope page.

 Who Can Submit?

-Anyone who presented at the Annual Meeting of the Document Academy or who is a member of the Document Academy may submit an original manuscript to be considered for publication in Proceedings from the Document Academy provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+For special issues for which an open call is posted, anyone may submit an original manuscript.
+For proceedings issues, anyone who presented at the Annual Meeting of the Document Academy may submit a manuscript to be considered for publication in Proceedings from the Document Academy provided that author owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Only work of conference presenters is eligible for publication in conference issues.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).